GluuFederation/docs/source/index.md

 ## Super Gluu
-Mobile application for iOS and Android to achieve strong authentication with the Gluu Server.
+Mobile application for iOS and Android to achieve strong authentication with a Gluu Server.

 [[3.0.0](./supergluu/3.0.0)]